 - Number plates will be a minimum of three in number on all machines and it is the rider's responsibility to ensure that the numbers are clearly visible. - 2.
 No metallic or reflective colours may be used in any circumstances. - 3.
-Plates and numbers must comply with the following requirements.

-- a) They must be made of a rigid material and solidly constructed. - b) The front plate should measure a minimum of 285mm × 235mm in size with a minimum of 50mm radius rounded corners. - c) The plates must be flat or slightly curved (not more that 25mm (1") from the true plane) and must not be otherwise bent or obscured in any way. - d) The front plate may be perforated but on no account may the numbers be perforated. - One plate must be carried facing forward and not more than 30 degrees from the vertical with 4. one on each side of the machine. - Side number plates must be positioned above a horizontal line drawn through the rear spindle 5. and behind a line drawn vertically at a minimum distance of 200mm behind the footrest.
-The size will be as accepted by the FIM. - The minimum dimensions of the numbers should be: height 140mm (5%"), width 80mm (3%"), 6. width of stroke 25mm (1") and the space between any two figures 15mm (%"). - 7.
-The Clerk of the Course has the discretion to disqualify any rider not showing legible numbers or discounting any appeal resulting from illegible numbers. - For motorcycles group G (Quad) a third number plate must be fitted with a minimum size 8. of 150mm × 150mm mounted behind the rider on the rear grab bar, and be in line with the machine reading left to right on both sides.
+Plates and numbers must comply with the following requirements. - a) They must be made of a rigid material and solidly constructed. - b) The front plate should measure a minimum of $285 \text{mm} \times 235 \text{mm}$ in size with a minimum of 50 mm radius rounded corners. - c) The plates must be flat or slightly curved (not more that 25mm (1") from the true plane) and must not be otherwise bent or obscured in any way. - d) The front plate may be perforated but on no account may the numbers be perforated. - 4.
+One plate must be carried facing forward and not more than 30 degrees from the vertical with one on each side of the machine. - Side number plates must be positioned above a horizontal line drawn through the rear spindle and behind a line drawn vertically at a minimum distance of 200mm behind the footrest.
+The size will be as accepted by the FIM. - 6.
+The minimum dimensions of the numbers should be: height 140mm (5%"), width 80mm (3%"), width of stroke 25mm (1") and the space between any two figures 15mm (%"). - The Clerk of the Course has the discretion to disqualify any rider not showing legible numbers or discounting any appeal resulting from illegible numbers. - 8.
+For motorcycles group G (Quad) a third number plate must be fitted with a minimum size of 150mm × 150mm mounted behind the rider on the rear grab bar, and be in line with the machine reading left to right on both sides.
 The mounting bracket must not be higher than 150mm.
 Height of the number 100mm.
 Width of the number 80mm.
 Width of stroke 25mm.
-Space between two numbers 15mm. - 9 The colours shall be as follows: The figures and background must be in a 'matt' (non-shiny) colour.
+Space between two numbers 15mm.

+9. The colours shall be as follows: The figures and background must be in a 'matt' (non-shiny) colour.

 Front & Side Plates Background Colour Number Colour

-Adult •
+Adult

 100cc to 145cc 2 stroke/125cc - 250cc 4 stroke Black White

 146cc - 650cc 2 Stroke/251cc - 650cc 4 stroke White Black

 Electric Green Yellow

 Sidecars Yellow Black

 Quads White Black

-Youth - Solo ·
+Youth - Solo

 Automatic - 65cc Junior Black White

 85cc Small Wheel (Intermediate) Red White

 85cc Big Wheel (Senior) Green White

+125cc Blue White

 Open Black White

-Youth - Quads •
+Youth - Quads

-50cc Standard White Black
+50cc (Y1) White Black

-50cc Modified Blue White

-100cc Standard White Black

-100cc Modified Blue White
+100cc Auto (Y2) Blue White

-100cc Geared Red White
+100cc Open (Y2) Red White

-125cc Geared Yellow Black

-150cc 4 stroke Red White

-250cc Stock Yellow Black

-250cc Standard White Black
+150cc Open 2-150 (Y3) White Black

-250cc Modified Blue White
+250cc Air Cooled (Y3) Blue White

-250cc Open Red White
+250cc Open (Y4) Red White

 Minibike Adult

 Pro 88 White Black

 Stock 110 Blue White

 Pro 160 Green Black

+Open TBA TBA

 Mini Bike Youth

 50cc Black White

-125cc White Black
+140cc White Black